Eduardo Arroyo

 Eduardo Arroyo Rodríguez (26 February 1937 – 14 October 2018) was a Spanish painter and graphic artist.
 He was also active as an author and set designer.
 Arroyo is regarded as one of the most important exponents of politically committed realism.

+Biography

-Arroyo was born in Madrid and originally trained a journalist, graduating from School of Journalism, Madrid in 1958.
+Arroyo was born in Madrid to a Leonese family and originally trained a journalist, graduating from School of Journalism, Madrid in 1957.
 Following his studies and growing contempt for the Francoist Spain, Arroyo emigrated to Paris at the age of 21.
 He originally began working as an author and journalist, but soon decided to devote himself to painting.

 In Paris, he befriended members of the young art scene, especially Gilles Aillaud, with whom he later collaborated in creating stage sets, such as Vivre et laisser mourir ou la fin tragique de Marcel Duchamp, a work in eight pieces intended to criticize contemporary French art.
 He also befriended Joan Miró.
 In 1964, he made his breakthrough with his first important exhibition.
 He dominated the major post-Franco exhibition of Spanish art at the Venice Biennale of 1976.
 Over 20 years of critical and commercial success followed.
-In his old age, the ideologically and creatively uncompromising artist was as active as ever.